joelchrono12/joelchrono12.ml/_posts/2025-08-27-trying-to-read-different-bloggers.md

 I've done one or two things to [organize my feeds](/blog/trying-to-organize-my-feeds), and I've seen other people like Matt [judging blogposts by their titles](https://mtwb.blog/posts/2025/blaugust2025/judge-a-blog-by-its-title) and skipping through the rest.

 In my case, it's not a matter of leaving things as unread, I don't really care about that at all.
-Actually, right now there are 3,612 unread articles in my FreshRSS instance, feel free to suffer on my behalf. :)
+Actually, right now there are 3,612 unread articles in my FreshRSS instance, feel free to suffer on my behalf :)

 However, I worry about sticking to the same blogs and not growing them further.
-This is a problem not many have, as I know of others who want to trim down their selection further more (looking at you [Amin](https://benjaminhollon.com).
+This is a problem not many have, as I know of others who want to trim down their selection further more---looking at you [Amin](https://benjaminhollon.com).
 Of course, I will probably change my mind in two days, but for now, I want to try to read blogposts from the people I read a bit less, or that may even be completely new (to me).

 I constantly mention people on this website that I read all the time, you can usually find them on my [blogroll](/blogroll) as well.
 I already know I'll enjoy whatever [Sylvia](https://sylvia.buzz/), [RL Dane](https://rldane.space), [Naty](https://www.burgeonlab.com/) or [Jakov](https://sheepdev.xyz) come up with.
 And if you are a blogger who reads me constantly and interacts with me, you already know I'm talking about you too---I'm purposefully avoiding to highlight the ones I link all the time ;)